Executive Director since January 2010

 A member of multiple organizations and boards across the Upstate, Dean was a founding co-chair of Greenville CAN (Collaborative Action Network) and has been on the board of directors for Community Works Carolina and the Greater Greer Chamber of Commerce.
 He has also served on the National Advisory Board for the Alliance for Regional Stewardship.

 Prior to joining TATT, Dean spent five years promoting regional collaboration in the Central Florida area through myregion.org.
 In addition to serving as the primary Program Manager for their “How Shall We Grow?” initiative, he also coordinated initiatives on environmental preservation, improving science and math education, arts and culture, economic development and social services.
 In addition, Dean spent 15 years in college athletics as a Sports Information Director and Assistant Director of Athletics, including six years at Hampden-Sydney College and nine years at Rollins College.
-He also worked for a private public relations firm and is the founder of the website Sports Then and Now.

 Originally from Keysville, Virginia, Dean is a graduate of James Madison University.
 He and his wife, Suzy, have two children—Bethany and Nate—and currently reside in Greer.